4 min read

 There are more than a dozen certifications buildings can earn with varied areas of focus.
-For example, the Leadership in Energy and Environmental Design (LEED) focuses on energy savings and efficiency while the WELL Building Standard was developed to assess how buildings meet health and wellness standards.
+For example, the Leadership in Energy and Environmental Design (LEED) focuses on energy savings and efficiency.
+At the same time, the WELL Building Standard was developed to assess how buildings meet health and wellness standards.

-The green building materials market size had an estimated value of $238 billion in 2020 and has is forecasted to continue in the same direction for the next several years.
+The green building materials market size had an estimated $238 billion in 2020 and is forecasted to continue in the same direction for the next several years.

-As market growth happens more quickly than expertise is developing across the real estate industry, it’s spurring an entire new sector of green consulting to provide guidance on the design and certification requirements of new properties in development and existing properties being renovated.
+As market growth happens more quickly than expertise is developing across the real estate industry, it’s spurring an entirely new sector of green consulting to guide the design and certification requirements of new properties in development and existing properties being renovated.

 Consumer preferences turning green